-The City's Component Units' activities' revenues increased by \$1,445,856 compared to the prior year, a 49.89% increase.
-This is primarily due to capital grants and contributions increasing by \$1,136,870 compared to prior year.
-These are Water and Sewer System capital projects for which are being funded by the Texas Water Development Board (TWDB) in the form of forgivable loans.
-Other revenues were relatively consistent with the prior year.
+The City's Component Units' activities' revenues decreased by \$(345,423) compared to the prior year, a 7.95% decrease.
+This is primarily due to capital grants and contributions decreasing by \$(965,955) compared to prior year.
+These are Water and Sewer System capital projects for which are being funded by the Texas Water Development Board (TWDB) in the form of forgivable loans that were received in the prior year.
+As the projects were largely completed in the prior year, less funding was received in the current year.
+Other revenues increased overall compared to the prior year.

-Component Units' activities' expenses decreased by a net amount of \$156,297, or 3.91%.
-This is primarily due to a decrease in personnel services for positions which remained unfilled during the current fiscal year.
+Component Units' activities' expenses increased by a net amount of \$440,591, or 11.47%.
+This is primarily due to an increase in contractual services during the year.